Frequently Asked Questions

 What happens if my visa is refused?

-If your visa application is refused you will need to send us the original documentation confirming the refusal.
-We can then refund your course fees minus £100, which is the College’s administration charge.
-Please see our TERMS AND CONDITIONS PAGe for further information.
+If your visa application is refused, you will need to send us the original documentation confirming the refusal.
+We refund in line with our terms and conditions.
+The registration fee is not refundable.
+Please see our TERMS AND CONDITIONS PAGE for further information.

 Do I need to register with the police?